SIRDNARch/qlever/README.md

 # Quickstart WOW WOW DOCKER WOW TEST TEST

-Use QLever via the `qlever` script, following the instructions on https://github.com/ad-freiburg/qlever-control .
-The script allows you to control all things QLever does, with all the configuration in one place, the so-called `Qleverfile`.
+Use QLever via the `qlever` script, following the instructions on https://github.com/ad-freiburg/qlever-control .E The script allows you to control all things QLever does, with all the configuration in one place, the so-called `Qleverfile`.
 The script comes with a number of example `Qleverfile`s (in particular, one for each of the demos mentioned above), which makes it very easy to get started and also helps to write your own `Qleverfile` for your own data.
 If you useT